jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-controllers/jbcontroller/write/reconfigurefundingcyclesof.md

   @param _data A JBFundingCycleData data structure that defines the project's funding cycle that will be queued.
 These properties will remain fixed for the duration of the funding cycle.
   @param _metadata A JBFundingCycleMetadata data structure specifying the controller specific params that a funding cycle can have.
 These properties will remain fixed for the duration of the funding cycle.
   @param _mustStartAtOrAfter The time before which the configured funding cycle can't start.
   @param _groupedSplits An array of splits to set for any number of group.
+The core protocol makes use of groups defined in `JBSplitsGroups`.
   @param _fundAccessConstraints An array containing amounts, in wei (18 decimals), that a project can use from its own overflow on-demand for each payment terminal.

   @return The configuration of the funding cycle that was successfully reconfigured.